 How to Make the Pineapple Pretzel Fluff

-- Prep the Oven Preheat your oven to 400°F (200°C).
-This high heat helps candy the pretzels quickly without burning them.
+- Preheat Your Oven Set the oven to 400°F (200°C).
+This high heat helps to melt the sugar and brown the pretzels quickly without drying them out.

-- Create the Cream Base In a large bowl, beat the room-temperature cream cheese with the remaining ½ cup of sugar until the texture is smooth and creamy.
-There should be no lumps.
+- Whip the Cream Base In your large mixing bowl, beat the room-temperature cream cheese with the remaining ½ cup of sugar.
+Use an electric mixer until the texture is completely smooth and free of lumps.

-- Fold and Fluff Gently fold in the thoroughly drained crushed pineapple and the Cool Whip.
-Use a spatula to keep the mixture light and airy.
+- Fold and Combine Gently fold the drained pineapple and the Cool Whip into the cream cheese mixture using a spatula.
+Move the spatula in a circular motion to keep the base light and fluffy.

-- Chill and Serve Refrigerate the creamy mixture until you are ready to eat.
-Just before serving, stir in the pretzel crunch (reserve a little for sprinkling on top!) so it stays nice and crispy.
+- Chill and Assemble Store the cream base in the refrigerator until you are ready to eat.
+Right before serving, stir in the crunchy pretzel pieces so they stay crisp, reserving a few to sprinkle on top.

 FAQ's